erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 For scope, I'll look at the first two problems and ignore the third.
 Problem 2 shouldn't impact the scope very much, as it's really a restriction on my design:  make the design fit the functional paradigm.
 Problem 1 definitely can impact the scope of work:  there is a lot to RabbitMQ and doing a full client implementation in F# would be a LOT of work.
 To define the scope of work I am going to do, I'll focus on explicitly writing out my needs and then only do the amount of work necessary to meet those needs.

 ##### Problem 1 Needs
 I am doing very little with RabbitMQ in my experiments.
 I am not using subjects, or fan-out exchanges, or anything; except making queues, publishing messages to the queue, and reading from the queue.
+The messages, for this post, will also just be simple text messages, so no serialization/deserialization.
 So this is all I need (in version 1 :) ):

 1. Create a queue on a RabbitMQ server
 1. Publish a message to a specific queue
 1. Read messages from a specific queue
+1. Messages are just text messages

 Easy Enough!
 My first version of the RabbitMQ F# client will only do those 3 things.